jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 Although ATT&CK did not exist when Operation Olympic Games was conducted, retrospective mapping allows modern analysts to compare the campaign against contemporary adversary tradecraft while identifying behaviors that remain relevant today.

 This chapter therefore evaluates Operation Olympic Games using the MITRE ATT&CK Enterprise framework, emphasizing behavioral analysis rather than individual software characteristics.
+Unlike previous chapters, which examined the campaign through historical, strategic, and technical perspectives, this chapter applies a standardized behavioral framework.
+CTAR encourages analysts to view frameworks such as MITRE ATT&CK as analytical tools that organize evidence rather than replace analytical reasoning.

 ## Why ATT&CK?